wojtekmaj/react-date-picker/README.md

 ### Custom styling

-If you don't want to use default React-Date-Picker styling to build upon it, you can import React-Date-Picker by using `import DatePicker from 'react-date-picker/dist/entry.nostyle';` instead.
+If you don't want to use default React-Date-Picker and React-Calendar styles, you can import React-Date-Picker without them by using `import DatePicker from 'react-date-picker/dist/entry.nostyle';` instead.

+Styles loaded by the default entry file are `react-date-picker/dist/DatePicker.css` and `react-calendar/dist/Calendar.css`.
+You can copy them to your project to build your own upon them.

 ## User guide